 Disassembling the Protein Puzzle

-DARPins can be better understood in the context of a primer on proteins.
-Proteins are complex, three-dimensional formations built up from intermediate layers of structure.
-The most basic level of protein structure is the primary structure, or the linear sequence of the amino acid building blocks that make up the protein:
+To understand a DARPin, we need to first think about how proteins are built.
+Proteins are chains of amino acids—complex, three-dimensional forms that arise from intermediate layers of structure.
+The most basic level of protein structure is the primary structure, a linear sequence of amino acids that make up the protein.

-In nature, the ankyrin repeat motif mediates a wide variety of protein-to-protein interactions.
-The number of repeats influences the final configuration of the motif and this final shape determines which target protein the ankyrin repeat domain will influence.
+The ankyrin repeat motif is only one of a number of secondary protein structures, but for our purposes, it’s the only one that matters.
+It mediates a wide variety of protein-protein interactions.
+The number of repeats present influences the final shape of the motif, and so determines what target protein the ankyrin repeats interact.

 Emily Burke, PhD has worked in biopharma for 20 years, gaining science writing experience at The Scripps Research Institute and Ionis Pharmaceuticals.
 As a Ph.D. molecular biologist, she is passionate about advancing the public’s understanding of science.
 In addition to being a self-proclaimed “science geek,” she is regularly asked to speak at international scientific meetings.
 When not teaching and writing the WEEKLY for Biotech Primer, Dr. Burke swims with her swim club and performs regularly on the improv circuit in San Diego.